mauroalfaro/people-list-docker/README.md

 - Docker compose for MySQL database connection
 - OpenApi UI to test the app

-In order to test the app, first you have to start the db.
+In order to test the app, first you have to start up the database.
 Head to the resources package where the Docker compose file is located and run: docker-compose up (or docker-compose up -d if you want to detach) This will start the MySQL db.
-You can use MySQL Workbench to test connection.
+You can use MySQL Workbench or any other client to test connection.
-You can use docker-compose logs to check the logs from the db.
+Run the command docker-compose logs to check the logs from the db.